brendt/stitcher.io/src/content/blog/liskov-and-type-safety.md

 ```

 The question now: is the overridden return type safe?
-In contrast to the contravariance for a function's parameters,
+In contrast to the contravariance for the argument list,
-this example is actually type safe!
+this example actually is type safe!

 The parent definition `take_care` tells us that this function will always return
 an object of type `Excretion`.